Chionanthus ramiflorus

-Chionanthus ramiflorus (syn.
-Linociera ramiflora (Roxb.)
-Wall.), commonly known as northern olive or native olive, is a species of shrubs and trees, of the flowering plant family Oleaceae.
-They grow naturally in India, Nepal, northeastern Australia (Queensland), New Guinea, the Philippines, southern China and Taiwan.
+Chionanthus ramiflorus, commonly known in Australia as northern olive or native olive, is a species of plant in the olive family Oleaceae.
+It is native to India, Nepal, Queensland (Australia), New Guinea, the Philippines, southern China and Taiwan.

 They grow as evergreen shrubs or trees to 3–23 m tall.
 The leaves are 8–20 cm long and 4–7 cm broad, simple ovate to oblong-elliptic, with a 2–5 cm petiole.
 The flowers are white or yellow, produced in panicles 2.5–12 cm long.
 The fruit is a blue-black drupe 1.5–3 cm long and 0.5–2.2 cm diameter.

 Sometimes the species is treated in the segregate genus Linociera, though this does not differ from Chionanthus in any character other than leaf persistence, not a taxonomically significant character.

-The 1889 book 'The Useful Native Plants of Australia' records that "The fruit of this plant is the food of the jagged-tailed bower-bird (Preonodura Neivtoniana).
+The 1889 book The Useful Native Plants of Australia records that "The fruit of this plant is the food of the jagged-tailed bower-bird (Preonodura Newtoniana).
 (Bailey.)
-This observation is interesting, and is the more valuable in that the vegetable foods of our indigenous fauna have very rarely been botanically determined.
-This plant is not endemic to Australia.
-Queensland."
+This observation is interesting, and is the more valuable in that the vegetable foods of our indigenous fauna have very rarely been botanically determined."